GammaSpace/coop-site/src/lib/content/faq/FaqIntro.md

 # **Building something from the ground up that challenges existing power structures is an iterative process - and we're learning all the time.
-Here're some common questions we're asked.**
+Here are some common questions we're asked.**